“The night before was calm.” Supporting families through the Ukraine Conflict

-One year ago today, children and young people in Ukraine had their lives turned upside down.
-Many woke up to bombs being dropped on their towns, missed phone calls from frightened relatives and the rumble of airplanes flying low.
+One year ago today, children and young people in Ukraine had their lives turned upside down by the conflict.
+Many Ukrainian families woke up to bombs being dropped on their towns, missed phone calls from frightened relatives and the rumble of airplanes flying low.

-Dymtrus*, a 13-year-old boy from Makariv near Kyiv, is just one young person forced to leave his home after the Russian invasion of Ukraine.
+David*, a 13-year-old boy from a town near Kyiv, is just one young person forced to leave his home after the Russian invasion of Ukraine.

 Families grabbed what they could carry and walked out their front doors – unsure if or when they’d be able to return.
 They left behind homes, schools, communities and were separated from brothers, fathers and friends who stayed behind to join the fight and protect their homes.

 In the last twelve months a staggering 18.2 million people left everything behind and fled into neighbouring countries like Moldova and Poland.
-Since then, 10 million have returned to Ukraine.
+Since then, 10 million have returned home.

-On the first day of the invasion five planes flew into Makariv.
+On the first day of the invasion five planes flew over the town.
 After that, they had three days of quiet.
 “On the fourth day they started firing from everywhere.”

 “It was very cold in the house; it was not heated at all.
 So, we moved to my grandmother’s house because she had a gas boiler.
 We were there for 11 days.”